Laser-induced alignment of nanoparticles and macromolecules for single-particle-imaging applications: Abstract

 \section{Abstract}

-Laser-induced alignment of particles and molecules was long envisioned to support three-dimensional structure determination using single-particle imaging with x-ray free-electron lasers [PRL 92, 198102 (2004)].
-However, geometric alignment of isolated macromolecules has not yet been demonstrated.
-Using molecular modeling, we analyzed and demonstrated how the alignment of large nanorods and proteins is possible with standard laser technology, and performed a comprehensive analysis on the dependence of the degree of alignment on molecular properties and experimental details.
-Calculations of the polarizability anisotropy of about 150,000 proteins yielded a skew-normal distribution with a location of 1.2, which reveals that most of these proteins can be aligned using appropriate, realistic experimental parameters.
-Moreover, we explored the dependence of the degree of alignment on experimental parameters such as particle temperature and laser-pulse energy.
+\textbf{Abstract} Laser-induced alignment of particles and molecules was long envisioned to support three-dimensional structure determination using ``single-molecule diffraction'' with x-ray free-electron lasers [PRL 92, 198102 (2004)].
+However, the alignment of isolated macromolecules has not yet been demonstrated, also because quantitative modeling is very expensive.
+We computationally demonstrated that the alignment of nanorods and proteins is possible with standard laser technology.
+We performed a comprehensive analysis on the dependence of the degree of alignment on molecular properties and experimental details, \eg, particle temperature and laser-pulse energy.
+Considering the polarizability anisotropy of about 150,000 proteins, our analysis revealed that most of these proteins can be aligned using realistic experimental parameters.